-Our involvement in this project saw us undertake a number of detailed technical site assessments across a range of site types along with surveys and workshops with maintenance staff and owners.
-This helped us to better understand key drivers and constraints to implementing projects that target water efficiency improvements.
+Our involvement in this project saw us undertake several detailed technical site assessments across a range of site types, along with surveys and workshops with maintenance staff and owners, which helped us better understand key drivers and constraints to implement projects that target water efficiency improvements.

-Despite a high standard of existing efficiency at many sites, cost-effective savings opportunities identified were equivalent to over 20% of water use – helping to show a pathway to cost savings and best-practice.
-The project also contributed some new knowledge and insights to the industry in the areas of kitchen cleaning and flow monitoring.
+Despite a high standard of existing efficiency at many sites, cost-effective savings opportunities identified were equivalent to over 20% of water use – helping to show a pathway to cost savings and best practice.
+The project also contributed some new knowledge and insights to the industry in kitchen cleaning and flow monitoring.

-Ishita Singh, Sustainability Engagement Co-ordinator for Water at City of Sydney commented:
+Ishita Singh, the Sustainability Engagement Coordinator for Water at the City of Sydney, commented: